 - Bank details, including sort code and account number.

-To support your application, you will need to upload your last three months of bank statements from October to December 2022.
+To support your application, you will need to upload your last three bank statements.

 You may also want to upload the following: